VARUVK/Docker_NL_Dashboard/README.md

 ## Core capabilities

 - **Natural-language Docker diagnostics** powered by a structured intent pipeline.
-- **Dual LLM provider support** with Gemini as the cloud option and Ollama as the local or remote option.
+- **LLM provider support** with Ollama as the local or remote option.
-- **Simulation mode** with seeded containers and fluctuating metrics for demos and offline review.
 - **Live Docker mode** for connecting to a Docker Engine endpoint such as `http://127.0.0.1:2375`.
 - **Container controls** for start, stop, and restart actions.
 - **Container logs and runtime inspection** directly inside the dashboard.